Program Eligibility Requirements

 - have a completed FAFSA on file for the current academic year.

-- enroll at least half time (6 undergraduate hours; 4.5 graduate hours).
+- enroll at least half time for student loan consideration (6 undergraduate hours; 4.5 graduate hours).
 Summer I and Summer II coursework can be combined to calculate the half-time enrollment requirement.
 However, aid will not disburse until the minimum hour requirement has begun.

-- meet the conditions of the policy on Satisfactory Academic Progress.
+- meet the conditions of the policy regarding Satisfactory Academic Progress.

 How to apply:

 To apply for summer aid, visit MyPack Portal to complete a summer aid application.
-Generally, the application is available at the time summer registration begins.
+Generally, the application is available in mid to late March.
+You must register for summer courses first in order to complete the application.
 Complete the application by the priority date given to have aid processed by the billing due date.
 Notify the OSFA if enrollment changes are anticipated following the completion of the summer aid application.
 Recalculation of aid may be required.

 |Priority Deadline||Final Deadline|

 Failure to enroll in the number of hours indicated on the summer aid application, or dropping hours after beginning the summer session, may result in the required repayment of financial aid, including repaying funds that have already disbursed.
-Please review the Summer Conditions and Responsibilities of Award Acceptance for important information about rights and responsibilities associated with receiving summer financial aid.
+Please review the Summer Conditions and Responsibilities for important information about terms and guidelines associated with receiving summer financial aid.

 Most federal and institutional need-based aid requires U.S. citizenship or eligible non-citizenship.
 Students who are entering the country on student visas should contact the Office of International Services (OIS) for information concerning admissions criteria and possible financial aid sources.